flyntwp/flynt-docs/content/documentation/cli/what-is-cli.md

     weight: 80
 ---

 Flynt CLI makes working with Flynt simple and quick.
-It contains commands that cover setting up Wordpress, installing the theme, synchronizing databases, and handling deployment.
+It contains commands that cover setting up WordPress, installing the theme, synchronizing databases, and handling deployment.

 ## Install